jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-windows.md

 	- Head to the bottom of the page, select the Windows, and then for the languages and platforms, select the C++.
 This should give you an installer with all the C++ tools and libraries that we need.
 - If you are installing the VS with C++ Community, you don't need to add or modify your installation, however, if you are downloading the general version, you need to make sure that the following packages are being installed.
 	- During the installation, you will be asked asked to customize your installation, in this section, here, make sure to select the followings,
-		- From the left panel, you should select the "Desktop development with C++" module.
-This package includes several tools, e.g.,
+		- From the "Workloads" tab, select the "Desktop Development with C++" item.
+This package includes several tools, and you should make sure that the followings are selected from the right panel,
+			- C++ code desktop features (probably pre-selected)
+			- MSVC v142 (v143) - VS 2019 (2020) C++ x64/x86 build tools
+			- Windows 10 SDK
 			- Just-In-Time debugger
-			- VC++ 2019 or VC++ 2022
 			- C++ profiling tools
-			- Visual C++ tools for CMake
+			- C++ CMake Tools for Windows
+		- From the "Individual Components" tab, search and select the following
+			- C++ 2019 (2022) Redistributable MSMs

 ### Installing Qt Creator and Qt 6